 Please understand—this is extremely unsafe.
 Everyone’s body reacts to detoxification differently.
 It can go bad in a matter of seconds…and then you’re in serious trouble.

-Do not try to detox on your own, alone.
+Do not try detoxing on your own, alone.
+Please.
 You ARE putting your life at risk.

 We have no judgment here.
 When you come in for detox, our only concern is that you remain safe throughout the detox process.
 Our clinical team will help you safely detox from opioids using a variety of methods that we know work!

-Any history of substance use means it is important to experience the detoxification process in a comfortable environment; supervised by medical professionals 24 hours/day.
+Any history of substance use means it is important to go through the detoxification process in a comfortable environment; supervised by medical professionals 24 hours/day.

 To safely manage your withdrawal symptoms, Support Systems Homes has a medication-assisted detox option, using buprenorphine (Subutex®, Suboxone®).
 This allows your body to ease away from addiction into a clean physical & mental state.